 What is Video Game Addiction?

-Video game addiction can be put into the same category as food addiction.
+According to a recent Dominoes Gold review study, video game addiction can be put into the same category as food addiction.
 It is a behavioral issue that is often spurred by underlying mental and behavioral problems.
 For example, when a video game is used as a coping mechanism to avoid the responsibilities or rigors of life, or as self-medication for depression, then it is not just for “a little R&R”.
 The video games can become an obsessive behavior that is overindulged in.
 This is when it becomes an addiction.

 From God’s perspective, anything that comes between you and your relationship with Him is a sin and a stumbling block.
 This could be anything from video games to sports, to golf, to other types of recreational activities.